cerbero90/console-tasker/docs/content/en/index.md

 Console Tasker is a Laravel package to run and manage tasks in Artisan commands.

-Tasks execute any logic and run sequentially.
-Each task can determine whether it should run, rollback previous tasks on failure, print its outcome on the console and more.
+Tasks can execute any logic and run sequentially.
+Each task can determine whether it should run, how to print its outcome to the console, rollback previous tasks on failure and more.

-The goal of this package is to create lean, powerful, idempotent and beautiful Artisan commands with no effort.
+The goal of this package is to create lean, powerful, idempotent and beautiful Artisan commands with zero effort.

+It also provides ready-to-use tasks to automate the generation of source code in your Laravel apps.

 ## Advantages